 Please note that the Designation Scheme is currently undergoing a review and during this period is closed to new applications.
-Please see the ‘Applying for Designation’ webpage for information about the reopening of the Scheme.

 The review of Designation considered the purpose and principles of the Scheme to establish its effectiveness as a means of identifying vitally important cultural collections.